Doron Menashe: Philosophy and research

 The main thrust of Doron Menashe's research is the theory of evidentiary law, an area which suffers from a relative lack of professional analysis.
 In his writing, Doron Menashe integrates theoretical-fundamental perspectives with practical-applicatory perspectives.

 Doron Menashe's writing is analytical, dealing with the clarification of concepts and logical aspects of the rules of evidence, including mathematical analysis of rules, the application of economic principles to law and specifically in the context of incentives for disclosure of information.

 In addition, Doron Menashe has special expertise in forms of evidence which relate to specific areas of law, such as forensic evidence in criminal proceedings, bribery cases and white-collar crimes in general (see his articles about the Aryeh Deri case and the Holy Land case against Ehud Olmert); and in the context of science and health, specifically in the context of proving mass injuries due to the danger of exposure to toxins (toxic torts).

 (See his critical evaluation of the Report of the Government Investigation Committee on the Results of Military Activities in the Kishon River and the Surrounding Water on the Health of IDF Soldiers.)

-In addition, Menashe writes expansively about areas beyond the rules of evidence, for example the place that the element of mercy should play in judging and sentencing, e.g. (with Y. Kaplan) "Mercy in Judging and Sentencing" 32(3) Iyunei Mishpat: Tel Aviv University Law Review (2011) 583-648 [Hebrew].
+In addition, Menashe writes expansively about areas beyond the rules of evidence, for example the place that the element of mercy should play in judging and sentencing.

-His writings also deal with the nature of judicial proof, e.g. "Is Judicial Proof of Facts a Form of Scientific Explanation?
-A Preliminary Investigation of 'Clinical' Legal Method," above Section D, Serial No. 19; "On the Inadmissibility of the Aggregated Probabilities Principle."

-He also analyzes the objectives of the rules of evidence in a criminal trial, e.g.: "The Ideal of Finding Truth and the Principle of Minimizing False Convictions: An Analysis of a Complex Relationship;" The Logic of the Admissibility of Evidence (2008) [Hebrew].

-He also dissects the basic conceptualization of the rules of evidence such as probative value, admissibility, suppressed evidence, levels of proof, e.g. "The Probative Value of Belated Testimony."
+His writings also deal with the nature of judicial proof, He also analyzes the objectives of the rules of evidence in a criminal trial, He also dissects the basic conceptualization of the rules of evidence such as probative value, admissibility, suppressed evidence, levels of proof.

-In addition, he formulates decision-making strategies for determining findings of fact, e.g. "Judicial Discretion in Fact-Finding, Freedom of Proof, and Professionalism of the Courts."
+In addition, he formulates decision-making strategies for determining findings of fact.

-He addresses the theoretical and practical difficulties in identifying suspects, e.g. (with R. Assy) "Mistaken Facial Identification of Suspects: Invitation to Research and Reform."

-He also writes about applying the economic approach of law to rules of evidence, e.g. (with L. Riza) "An Interested Party's Behavior Can Serve as Evidence: Analyzing Incentives in English Legislation."
+He addresses the theoretical and practical difficulties in identifying suspects, He also writes about applying the economic approach of law to rules of evidence.